 Some people, who suffer from chronic illnesses, may not want to accrue too much sick leave.

 A sickness policy should not be used in a threatening way as a weapon against absenteeism.
-If this is the case, employees will feel uncomfortable to admit when they are really ill.
+If this is the case, employees will feel uncomfortable admitting when they are really ill.

 8. Job insecurity